ThomasKWD/redaxo4_api_json/README.md

 The structure of JSON is similar to Redaxo article structure but simplified.
 But you can easily get titles or full body contents of several sub-articles at once.

-Examples:
+You specify a valid article id or get root categories.

+You reequest rendered article content by appending `/content`/

-* `mydomain.tld/api` provides an entry point and suggestions.
+Try `mydomain.tld/api`.
+It provides an entry point and suggestions.
+More sensible examples can be seen in the response itself.
-* `mydomain.tld/api/articles/4` shows title of article AND list of all immediate sub-category articles.
-* *Issue:* Adding `/content` still has errors.